UndefinedConcept/ChatRoom/README.md

 ## Technologies Used

 - HTML, CSS, JavaScript for frontend development
-- Node.js and Express for backend development
+- Node.js for JavaScript runtime environment
 - WebSocket library for real-time communication
 - Wireshark or similar tools for packet analysis